ulyssies/MobileAppDevelopment-Project2/README.md

 Contains the HomeScreen widget which displays featured artworks

 'profile_screen.dart'<br>
-Contains the ProfileScreen widget which displays the artist'<br>s profile and their artworks.
+Contains the ProfileScreen widget which displays the artists profile and their artworks.
 It also provides options to edit the profile and logout.

 '<br>edit_profile_screen.dart'<br>
 Contains the EditProfileScreen widget which allows artists to update their email, password, and profile image.